-With ten offices in five Southeastern states, Stites & Harbison maintains broad experience in financial institutions law.
+With eleven offices in five Southeastern states, Stites & Harbison maintains broad experience in financial institutions law.
 We provide a comprehensive range of regulatory, transactional, and litigation services to our financial institution clients, among them banks, thrifts, securities firms, insurance companies, and other financial services companies.

 Our services include regulatory advice, mergers and acquisitions, capital markets, lending, bond financing, leasing, loan syndications, commercial finance, secured transactions, creditors’ rights, bankruptcy, and litigation.